Personnel search specifically in the net?

 So Kirchner and Fedossov put together for themselves the profile of a candidate from different mosaic stones in the entire network.
 As Kirchner explains, small details always make up the overall picture.
 It is true that the technical qualifications, education and work experience are the decisive factor for or against a candidate.
 Especially with wobbly candidates, however, sports, hobbies and social commitment are also looked at, as the personnel consultant makes clear:

 "How we look at a candidate, of course, depends on the network: in a business network are very different standards than in a private network.
 But here, too, of course, the normal rules of behavior and courtesy are in demand.
 Mischievous remarks, for example, throw any applicant out of the race immediately! "

-As the sound often makes the music, Kirchner and Fedossov also use weblogs as a means to search for applicants: On the one hand, they are specifically looking for bloggers with certain professions.
-On the other hand, they also search for thematically relevant articles in order to approach interesting people about these articles.
+Since the sound often makes the music, Kirchner and Fedossov also use weblogs as a means of searching for applicants: on the one hand, they specifically search for bloggers with certain professions.
+On the other hand, they also search for thematically relevant articles to find out about them Article to approach interesting people.

 "Especially blog posts can be learned a lot about the authors.
 For an attentive reader, such articles provide insightful clues to the mindset, language, and educational background of the author or author! "

 explains Kirchner and has two final tips for anyone who wants to use the Web 2.0 specifically for their future career: